 They say that a poor workman blames his tools, and when it comes to the kitchen, one of the most important tools you will ever buy is a good quality knife.
 Whether you’re a budding Gordon Ramsay or you just want to improve on your home cooking skills, your choice of a knife can mean the difference between success and failure.

-There are, of course, lots of different options out there when it comes to choosing a kitchen knife.
-And today, we’re taking a look at Santoku vs Chef Knife for the kitchen enthusiast.
+There are, of course, lots of different options out there when it comes to choosing a quality kitchen knife.
+And today, we’re taking a look at Santoku and Chef Knives for budding cooks and seasoned chefs.